Shrushti19-kadam/AI-Powered-Form-Builder-Document-Autofill/README.md

 AI-Powered Form Builder & Document Autofill

+An AI-powered web application for creating dynamic forms and automatically filling them with information extracted from uploaded documents.

-A smart web application that allows users to create custom forms, upload documents, automatically extract relevant information using AI, review and edit the extracted values, and save the completed form.
+The application allows users to build a custom form, upload a PDF or image, extract relevant information using AI, review and edit the results, validate the form, and export the completed data.

-Features
+✨ Features

-Dynamic Form Builder
+🧩 Dynamic Form Builder

 Create form fields dynamically at runtime.

-No code changes are required when the form structure changes.
+No source-code changes are required when the form structure changes.

-Supported field types:
+Supports:

 Single-line text